2016 Student Awards

 A nominated student will find their name on a pull-down list once an appropriate letter has been received from their programme director.
 It is then up to the student to submit a PDF document of no more than 25MB, along with appropriate contact information.
 No award is possible without nomination from the appropriate programme director.
 As such, all nominating letters will be verified.
 Submissions are for work completed and awarded in the previous calendar year.
-Undergraduate submissions should be submitted no later than 15 September, MA submissions no later than 15 November and PhD submissions no later than 31 December.
-Awards will be announced by May the following year.

 Note: Inter-disciplinary and trans-disciplinary submissions should be proposed within the fields of primary academic study and supervision.